Skeleton of isometric Tensor Network States for Abelian String-Net Models

 \textbf{\emph{IsoTNS Skeletons.---}} General deformations of the string-net fixed point tensors that preserve the virtual symmetries lead to local physical perturbations~\cite{shukla_boson2018}.
 Thus, topological order remains stable to such perturbations, provided they are weak enough.
 Determining up to which strength of the perturbation topological order is robust before undergoing a phase transition becomes a formidable task that typically needs to be solved numerically~\cite{iqbal_study2018, xu_characterization2021}.
 A simple example of such a transition which still allows for an exact solution is the toric code with string tension (generated by an imaginary time evolution with a field).
 This can be written as a single-line tensor which is not isometric away from the fixed point.
 Above a critical tension, the plaquette anyons condense and drive the state into a paramagnetic phase~\cite{chen_tensor2010, papanikoaou_topological2007, castelnovo_quantum2008}.

-Our strategy is distinct: we want to find perturbations for which the topological order is lost only when fine-tuned conditions are met, assisting us in constructing skeletons for topologically ordered phases.
+Our strategy is distinct: we want to find classes of states for which the presence of topological order is assured unless fine-tuned conditions are met.
 We achieve this by considering classes of tensors that preserve both (i) virtual symmetries and at the same time (ii) the isometry condition on the tensor.
 Property (i) is necessary for the robustness of topological order and property (ii) allows us to map such states to stochastic circuits, as discussed in the preceding section.
+Since the one-dimensional stochastic automata remain gapped when deforming their weights while keeping the symmetries of the fixed point of the circuit, the corresponding string-net fixed point will also remain in the same topologically ordered phase.

+In the stochastic automaton, every virtual symmetry is expressed as conservation of parity (or a higher-modulo generalization) in the local updates.
+For instance, the MPO symmetry of a $\mathbb{Z}_N$ toric code enforces conservation of the quantity $P_{N,j} = \left(\sum_{x \in j} n_x \right) \;\text{mod}\; N$ in every gate $j$.
+Accordingly, any update rule which respects such a parity-like conservation law provides a deformed single/double-line tensor for each abelian string-net with the corresponding local branching constraint.
+Following this general strategy, these stochastic circuits provide us with classes of states with finite correlation length $\xi$, which belong to the same topological order as the respective fixed point.

-Since the one-dimensional stochastic automata remain gapped when deforming their weights while keeping the symmetries of the fixed point of the circuit, the corresponding string-net fixed point will also remain in the same topologically ordered phase under such perturbations.
-These stochastic automata become gapless only when fine-tuned to higher-symmetry points, which determine critical end points of the topologically ordered phase.
-Accordingly, the critical isoTNS must have a higher virtual symmetry than the topological isoTNS it directly connects with.
-Following this general strategy, each fixed point emanates a multitude of isoTNS paths with finite correlation length $\xi$ which do not leave the topological phase unless the symmetries of the associated circuit change; this happens only when some transition amplitudes/tensor entries $p(cd\vert ab) = \vert W_{(ab)(cd)}\vert^2$ vanish.
+These stochastic automata become gapless only when fine-tuned to higher-symmetry points, which determine critical end points of the topologically ordered phases.
+Accordingly, the critical isoTNS must have a higher virtual symmetry than the topological isoTNS it directly connects with; this happens only when some transition amplitudes/tensor entries $p(cd\vert ab) = \vert W_{(ab)(cd)}\vert^2$ vanish.
+We identify critical points whose enhanced symmetries include the virtual symmetries of multiple phases: At these points, a continuous transition between these phases occurs.
 With that we construct an interwoven web of parametrized paths that allow us to systematically connect distinct quantum phases, including both topologically ordered and trivial phases.
 We refer to this web as an \emph{isoTNS skeleton}; see Fig.~\ref{fig:Skeletons}.